vacp2p/multiprotocol/README.md

 the [go implementation](https://github.com/vacp2p/go-multiprotocol) however is generic and therefore anyone can implement their own table.
 -->

+## Motivation

+The reason for creating this, is to provide more granular node information than that provided by [multiaddr](https://github.com/multiformats/multiaddr).
+Multiaddr only provides us with connectivity information however it does not tell us what protocol level services a node may provide.
+For example in the case of [waku](https://specs.vac.dev/specs/waku/waku.html), we would like to know if a node is a mailserver or if a node relays messages.
+This allows clients to make more informed decisions on which nodes to connect to.

 ## Protocol Definitions

 Protocol values are defined using a csv table, current implementations support this standard.